Ares-Developers/Ares-docs/new/attacheffect.rst

   Whether the AttachEffect will be removed when the affected unit is removed from the map (entering a building or another unit).
 Defaults to :value:`no`.

+:tagdef:`[Section]AttachEffect.PenetratesIronCurtain=boolean`
+  Whether the AttachEffect can attach to a unit or structure under the influence of an Iron Curtain or Force Shield.
+Defaults to :value:`no`.

 The following tags are valid on TechnoTypes only:

 :tagdef:`[TechnoType]AttachEffect.Delay=integer - frames`